Early Spring Flowers to Brighten Your Garden After Winter

 When Should I Plant Bulbs for Early Spring Flowers?

-The best time to plant bulbs for spring flowers is in the fall.
-However, when you plant early spring bulbs will largely depend on your climate zone.
-A good rule of thumb is to wait until soil temperatures are below 60F, but about 6 to 8 weeks before the ground freezes.
+The best time to plant bulbs for early spring flowers is in the fall.
+However, the exact timing depends largely on your climate zone.
+A good rule of thumb is to plant once soil temperatures drop below 60°F, but about 6 to 8 weeks before the ground freezes.

-If you live in USDA Hardiness Zones 4 or 5, you can usually plant in September through early October.
-For Zones 6 or 7 (where I live), October to early November is typically the best planting time for spring bulbs.
-In the warmer Zones 8 and 9, bulbs are usually planted in November to early December.
+If you live in USDA Hardiness Zones 4 or 5, bulbs are typically planted from September through early October.
+For Zones 6 and 7 (where I garden), October through early November is usually ideal.
+In warmer Zones 8 and 9, bulbs are often planted in November through early December.

 Early Spring Flowers: Perennial Plants That Return Year After Year